martinhj/threads-Quicksort/README.md

-On my way to learn about threads.
+On my way to learn more about threads.